himaniag10/Website_SAST/README.md

-# 🌌 Society for Astrophysics and Space Technology (SAST) — Official Website
+# 🌌 Society for Aerospace and Space Technology (SAST) — Official Website

 Welcome to the official repository of the **Society for Astrophysics and Space Technology (SAST)** at **Rishihood University**.
 This project is dedicated to building a modern, interactive, and informative website that showcases our club’s **spirit, achievements, research, and events** in the field of space and astrophysics.